-This skillet shrimp recipe is ready in minutes and packs so much flavor thanks to the cream sauce loaded with sun-dried tomatoes and garlic.
-Serve as is or over zucchini noodles or even a pile of steamed broccoli!
+This Creamy Tuscan Shrimp Recipe is a quick and flavorful dinner that packs so much flavor thanks to the cream sauce loaded with sun-dried tomatoes and garlic.
+Serve as is or over zucchini noodles or even atop a pile of steamed broccoli!

 Lately, I’ve been craving sun-dried tomatoes.
 There is so much flavor packed into such a tiny little piece of tomato goodness.